 Anyone can attend, but bidding requires registration, whether the auction is in-person or online.

-Online bidding may require a bid deposit to bid on a bank-owned property which is actually a hold on a credit or debit card and is not a charge.
+Online bidding may require a bid deposit.
+This is actually a hold on a credit or debit card and is not a charge.

-If you want to bid at an in-person auction, you will need to register, which usually requires showing cash or cashiers checks, and submitting financial documents showing you are in possession of sufficient funds to pay for the property in full.
+If you want to bid at an in-person auction, you will need to register and show the ability to pay with cash or cashiers checks.
+You will often need to submit financial documents showing you are in possession of sufficient funds to pay for the property in full.
 This requirement varies from state to state however.

-Allowing as many attendees as possible ensures that a home being foreclosed upon receives the highest possible recovery for the bank or lender.
+Allowing as many attendees as possible ensures that the house foreclosure auction generates the highest possible recovery for the bank or lender.

 - The Auctioneer